Board Member, Philanthropy Australia

 Helen’s work reflects a long-term commitment to finding new ways to bridge the gap between research and policy.
 In 2013 she established the Melbourne School of Government – an innovative, multi-disciplinary School that works directly with policy makers locally, nationally and internationally.
 In 2015 she led the Pathways to Politics Program for Women, generously supported by the Trawalla Foundation.
 Helen is a Fellow of the Institute of Public Administration Australia (Victoria).

 Karen Mahlab AM has been an innovator in opening the channels of connection between communities, not-for-profit organisations, volunteers, philanthropy and business.
 In 1999 after a career in the corporate sector she established Pro Bono Australia as a social purpose business.
 Since then it has developed into a national media "hub for the common good" engaging over one million Australians.

 Karen has long and broad volunteer experience on boards and in initiating social change philanthropic programs.
 She currently sits on the Boards of Reichstein Foundation and the Australian Arts Orchestra.

-In recognition of her achievements she was awarded Member of the Order of Australia (AM) Queens Birthday 2015 for contribution to the Australian Not for Profit sector and Innovation in Philanthropy.
-She is a certified Yoga instructor 2016.
+In recognition of her achievements she was awarded a Member of the Order of Australia (AM) honour on the Queen's Birthday in 2015 for her contribution to the Australian not-for-profit sector and innovation in philanthropy.
+She is a certified Yoga instructor.

 Centre for Social Impact